Updated: Mar 8

 The clutter is overwhelming.
 I think you know the staircase is there but have a hard time reaching it.
 Time to shift something around so that you can see your way upstairs.
 Did you know you can create a new world from chaos?
 You do not have to remain in the basement, but you have to will yourself to come out.
 Days are dark down there; nights are even worse.
 Each day you are depleted more and more.
 On the outside, your home is impressive.
 The landscaping is impeccable, and your window treatments are top-notch, yet you remain in the basement.
 Has anyone knocked on the door lately?
 Did you answer?
-According to, Matthew, the eye is the lamp of the body.
-If the eye is clear, your whole body will be full of light, but if the eye is bad, your whole body will be full of darkness.
-The longer you stay down there, the darkness will consume you.
+According to Matthew, the eye is the lamp of the body.
+If the vision is clear, your whole body will be full of light, but if the eye is evil, your whole body will be full of darkness.
+The longer you stay down there, the more darkness will consume you.
 I am worried about you.

 The basement, your lower-level thinking, will only attract more clutter that you will store away as if it’s not real.
 Unpack those boxes, release the chains, come upstairs, and function from other areas of your home.

 Blog Inspired by a conversation with my friend Annette and teachings from my coaches Vanessa Brooks and Shantae Charles.
 Thank you all for the role you played in giving me the tools to come upstairs.